joanneks/Project-1---Map/README.md

    - Used san-serif fonts from Google Fonts: "Urbanist" and "Anek Malayalam".
    - Bootstrap default fonts for components like buttons and accordion were used.

+3. Icons
+   - Used for markers and legend dropdown.

 ## **Technologies and Other Sources Used**

 ### **_Technologies_**